MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentoptions_allowedclipboardformatstoenvironment.md

 ## -description

-Configures the allowed clipboard formats allowed to be copied to the environment.
+**Deprecated.** Configures the allowed clipboard formats allowed to be copied to the environment.

 ## -property-value

 The allowed clipboard formats.

 ## -remarks

+> [!WARNING]
+> This is a deprecated API.

 ## -see-also